den-is/vscode-dev-envs/python/README.md

 - libxmlsec1-dev
 ```

+## Dropped isort in favor of ruff (Pre July 2023)
+VSCode somehow stopped sorting imports using isort.
+vscode isort and black extensions still do not work and break workflows.
 ## isort vscode configuration issues (Pre May 2022)
 As by [May 2022 Python in VSCode update](https://devblogs.microsoft.com/python/python-in-visual-studio-code-may-2022-release/) microsoft has updated black and isort setup and dependencies.